paulknewton/pi-cloud-frame/README.md

 This python code tries to address all of the limitations above.
 It downloads a random sample of photos from an icloud account (you can specify which album) and crops these to the correct aspect.
 The photos are periodically cleared out and refreshed as required.

 Everything runs on a Raspberry Pi attached to one of the official displays.
-But you can run this on any Linux box.
+But you can run this on any Linux box really.

 ## Install